Raising a child is one of the most rewarding and challenging things you can do in life.

 When does an infant become a toddler?

 Children are individuals and can develop at different paces, but generally, ages 1 (12 months old) through 3 are considered toddlerhood.
-This is an important period during which your child will experience much social, emotional, and intellectual development.
+This is an important period when your child will experience much social, emotional, and intellectual development.

 While your toddler might not say “I love you” until age 2 or 3, there are many other ways to communicate affection.
 Remember – your toddler hasn’t mastered vocalizing, so most communication is physical.

 How does your toddler show you affection?

 Your toddler will express affection in many ways that will make for precious photos and warm memories.
 Here are a few of them that we can easily envision from those days as a newborn.

 - Cuddling.
-When your toddler snuggles, they’re saying that they take comfort in your arms.
+When your toddler snuggles, they say that they take comfort in your arms.
 A hug is the most common activity for your child to show physical affection towards their parents.

 - Show and Tell.
-Your toddler will be eager to share with you everything they learn as a way of making you a part of their life while showing you love and demonstrating how much they trust you.
+Your toddler will be eager to share with you everything they learn to make you a part of their life while showing you love and demonstrating how much they trust you.

 - Art.
-Your toddler will happily give you their scribbles and crayon masterpieces as a way of sharing something that they created with a parent or loved one.
+Your toddler will happily give you their scribbles and crayon masterpieces to share something that they created with a parent or loved one.

 - Favorites.
 It’s typical for toddlers to be very attached to an object – a blanket, a stuffed animal, a doll, for instance – and to want to carry it with them almost everywhere because it represents you and keeps you close to them even when they’re away from you or their familiar surroundings.

 - Greetings.
 You are the center of your toddler’s universe, and so when you go away for any reason, it’s a moment of great joy when you return.
 Screaming and rushing into your arms are ways to express joy and happiness.
 It’s also a great relief because you’ve returned, reinforcing their confidence in your trustworthiness and reliability.